 Elizabeth Catanese is a writer and artist who holds degrees from Bryn Mawr College and Middlebury College’s Bread Loaf School of English.
-Her poems have most recently appeared in Ran Off With the Star Bassoon, The Night Heron Barks, The Pittsburgh Poetry Review, The Stillwater Review, OVS, Anomalous Press, Referential Magazine, and Calyx, and her most recent books include, The College Mindfulness Workbook (Kendall Hunt, 2021), A Student’s Companion for How to Write Anything (Macmillan, 2019), STEAM Jobs You’ll Love: Architecture and Construction (Rourke, 2018) and Mt.
+Her poems have most recently appeared in Ran Off With the Star Bassoon, The Night Heron Barks, The Pittsburgh Poetry Review, The Stillwater Review, OVS, Anomalous Press, Referential Magazine, and Calx, and her most recent books include, The College of Mindfulness Workbook (Kendall Hunt, 2021), A Student’s Companion for How to Write Anything (Macmillan, 2019), Steam Jobs You’ll Love: Architecture and Construction (Rourke, 2018) and Mt.
 Olympus Theme Park (ABDO, 2021).
-As a visual artist, Elizabeth’s mixed media paintings and installations have been exhibited in galleries at the College of Saint Elizabeth, Bryn Mawr College, Mercer County College, and the Philadelphia Sketch Club.
+As a visual artist, Elizabeth’s mixed media paintings and installations have been exhibited in galleries at the College of Saint Elizabeth, Brn Mawr College, Mercer County College, and the Philadelphia Sketch Club.
 Her Instagram account @singlemomtwins provides a cartoon chronicle of her life as a parent.
 Elizabeth lives in Philadelphia with her toddler sons and is an associate professor of English at Community College of Philadelphia.

 Judging Community College of Philadelphia’s Drop the Mic (all seasons available on YouTube)